-14.1.3 Y position of reference signals (digital mode) The POSITION 2 control will function as Y position control of reference signals if the following conditions are fulfilled:
+14.1.2 Y position of reference signals (digital mode) The POSITION 2 control will function as Y position control of reference signals if the following conditions are fulfilled:

 - 1st A reference signal must on display.
-[SAVE/RECALL pushbutton 9 > Reference Display > (upper display area) Rex (x = number of memory location, select with INTENS) > On (with or without associated settings). - 2nd Press CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton (15) > Math./Ref.
+(SAVE/RECALL pushbutton 9 > Reference Display > (upper display area) Rex (x = number of memory location, select with INTENS) > On (with or without associated settings). - 2nd Press CH1/2-CURSOR-MA/REF-ZOOM-pushbutton 15 > Math./Ref.
 The pushbutton will light up green.

-14.1.4 Y position of mathematics signals (digital mode) The POSITION 2 control functions as Y position control for mathematics signals, if the following conditions are fulfilled: Press the MATH pushbutton (7) > displays (upper display area), select an equation with the INTENS knob (2) (MA1..
+14.1.3 Y position of mathematics signals (digital mode) The POSITION 2 control functions as Y position control for mathematics signals, if the following conditions are fulfilled: Press the MATH pushbutton (7) > displays (upper display area), select an equation with the INTENS knob (4) (MA1..
 MA5).
-Press the CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton (15), select Math./Ref.
+Press the CH1/2-CURSOR-CH3/4-MA/REF-ZOOM-pushbutton (15), select Math./Ref.
 The pushbutton will light up green.

-14.1.5 Y position of 2nd time base B (analog mode).
+14.1.4 Y position of 2nd time base B (analog mode).

-The POSITION 1 control will assume the function of Y position control of the signal displayed by time base B in alternate time base mode after the following procedure.
+The POSITION 1 and POSITION 2 controls will assume the function of Y position control of each assigned channel signal displayed by time base B in alternate time base mode after the following procedure.
 This is convenient in order to be able to separate the displays of the (same) signal with both time bases on the screen.
-Press the HOR VAR 30 pushbutton > "Search".
-Press the CH1/2-CURSOR-CH3/4-MA/ REF-ZOOM pushbutton 15, select the function "TB B".
+Press the HOR VAR (30) pushbutton > "Search".
+Press the CH1/2-CURSOR-MA/REF-ZOOM pushbutton (15), select the function "TB B".
 The pushbutton will light up green.

-14.1.6 Y position for ZOOM (digital mode.)
+14.1.5 Y position for ZOOM (digital mode.)

 This is the equivalent of the former in digital mode, where the function is called ZOOM.
-The POSITION 1 control will assume the function of Y position control of the zoomed signal after the following procedure.
-Again, the intent is to be able to separate the two displays of the (same) signal on the screen in alternate time base mode.
-Press the HOR VAR 30 pushbutton > "Search".
-Press the CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton (15), select "TB B".
+The POSITION 1 and POSITION 2 controls will assume the function of Y position control of each assigned channel signal displayed under ZOOM conditions after the following procedure.
+Again, the intent is to be able to separate the displays of the (same) signal on the screen in alternate time base mode.
+Press the HOR VAR (3) pushbutton > "Search".
+Press the CH1/2-CURSOR-MA/REF-ZOOM pushbutton (15), select "TB B".
 The pushbutton will light up green.

 14.2 Y position of CH2 in XY mode (Analog and digital mode.)
-POSITION 2 will function as the Y position control of CH2 in XY mode provided the CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton (15) is not illuminated.
+POSITION 2 will function as the Y position control of CH2 in XY mode provided the CH1/2-CURSOR-MA/REF-ZOOM pushbutton Is not illuminated.

-14.3 CURSOR position (analog and digital mode)

-The POSITION 2 knob [4] can be used as CURSOR Position control on condition that CURSOR display is switched on by pressing the CURSOR-MEASURE pushbutton [4] and "Cursors" or "Cur.
-Track" has been chosen after pressing the CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton [15]; pushbutton lit blue.
+14.3 CURSOR position (analog and digital mode) The POSITION 2 knob 14 can be used as CURSOR Position control on condition that CURSOR display is switched on by pressing the CURSOR-MEASURE pushbutton 4 and "Cursors" or "Cur.
+Track" has been chosen after pressing the CH1/2-CURSOR-MA/ REF-ZOOM pushbutton [15]; pushbutton lit blue.

-Note:

-The function Cur.
+Note: The function Cur.
 Track (cursor tracking) is only available if 2 cursors are on display.
 The cursors will then be moved simultaneously (tracking) without changing their respective positions.

-15 CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton
+IS CH1/2-CURSOR-MA/REF-ZOOM (pushbutton)

-The function of the POSITION 1 13, POSITION 2 14 and VOLTS/ DIV 16 17 knobs can be selected if suitable operating conditions are present (cursor measurement, mathematic signal- and reference signal display, ZOOM- and time base Search function).
+The function of the POSITION 1 (13), POSITION 2 (14) and VOLTS/DIV (16) (17) knobs can be selected if suitable operating conditions are present (cursor measurement, mathematic signal- and reference signal display, ZOOM- and time base Search function).
 Then a menu will be called by pressing this pushbutton and it will light.
-This is in some degree also valid for CH3 and CH4 logic signals in connection with the VOLTS/DIV knobs 16 16.

-The pushbutton will signal the function activated corresponding to the front panel labelling: dark: Y position and vertical sensitivity CH1 and CH2.
+The pushbutton will signal the function activated corresponding to the front panel labelling:

-blue: Y position and vertical sensitivity CHT and CH2.
+- dark: Y position and vertical sensitivity CH1 and CH2.

+- blue: Y position of cursors.

-green: Y position and display height of:
+- green: Y position and display height of:

-- CH3 and CH4.

 - Mathematics signal(s)

 - Reference signal(s)

 - ZOOM or time base B display of signal(s)

-16 VOLTS/DIV-SCALE-VAR-knob
+16 VOLTS/DIV-SCALE-VAR (knob)